Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **Vishing** : phishing by phone
 - **Smishing** : phishing by SMS
 - **Sextortion** : obtain compromising pictures/videos, then used to blackmail the victim
-- **Insider** : the attacker applies for a job in the target company and get hired to gain access to the internal network
+- **Insider** : the attacker applies for a job in the target company and gets hired to gain access to the internal network

 Phishing campaigns use some common social engineering principles :
 - **Urgency / Scarcity**: create a false sense of urgency to get the victim to act in a rush (limited offer...)